linzhi2013/MitoZ/version_2.3/INSTALL.md

 but I cannot ensure using mirror channels will always work.
 Good luck!

+If the custom mirror channels do not work, you may need to remove them firstly:

+    # show all your channels
+    $ conda config --show channels

+    # remove the the mirror channles
+    $ conda config --remove  channels https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/bioconda/
+    $ conda config --remove  channels https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/conda-forge/

+    # If you have other mirrors, please also remove them.

+Make sure now you have only these three channels:

+    $ conda config --show channels
+    channels:
+      - conda-forge
+      - bioconda
+      - defaults

 ### 3.3.2 Set up an isolated enviroment for MitoZ

 It is a good idea to install MitoZ into an isolated enviroment, e.g., `mitozEnv`.